 One of Stein’s main contributions is her use of feminist and queer theories to reveal new layers of American race-making.
 However, this book is more than an intervention into how sex, gender, and race are intertwined.
 At the outset, Stein writes that she “seeks to unpack not just the genealogy of racial science, but also its reception and social function” (17).
 Measuring Manhood does just that...Overall, Measuring Manhood is a sobering reflection on the fallacies of “objective” research and the role science has played in shaping social and political life.
 In this present era of advanced genetic research and considerable sociopolitical turmoil, this is a cautionary tale. —New Genetics and Society

 Dr. Stein has also begun work on a second book project, tentatively titled (Dis)Membering MOVE: Race, Memory, and the Meaning of Disaster.
-This project critically examines the 1985 MOVE disaster, in which the Philadelphia police department, with authorization from the mayor, responded to a stand-off with a black liberation group the city was trying to evict from its communal house in West Philadelphia by dropping a firebomb on the roof, burning the house to the ground and killing eleven MOVE members, five of them children.
+Herself a native of the Philadelphia area, her project critically examines the 1985 MOVE disaster, in which the Philadelphia police department, with authorization from the mayor, responded to a stand-off with a black liberation group the city was trying to evict from its communal house in West Philadelphia by dropping a firebomb on the roof, burning the house to the ground and killing eleven MOVE members, five of them children.
 In the process, they also burned down an entire block of the predominantly African-American neighborhood, leaving 61 houses destroyed and 250 people homeless.
 Though often called a “cult” by the media, the story of MOVE is not nearly as well known today as Ruby Ridge or Waco, and when it is recalled in the national media or consciousness at all, it is typically dis-remembered as a racial event--not unlike Hurricane Katrina more recently.
 This erasure extends to the academy as well; while the 30th anniversary of the MOVE disaster is approaching, there has been surprisingly little scholarship about it, despite recent interest in race and the police state.
 The project, then, interrogates the dissonance between national and local memory of MOVE, the ways in which the story was covered then and now, and how media coverage and the incident’s imprint in the popular imaginary conform to and disrupt common racial--and gendered--tropes.

 Her teaching and research interests include critical race studies, gender studies, feminist science studies, the body, racial thought, sexuality and queer history, U.S. cultural and intellectual history, African-American history, women's and gender history, and the history of science and medicine.